-The deadline for MEPN application submission is September 1st each year. † In 2012, due to the Labor Day holiday, the deadline is September 4th.
+The annual deadline for MEPN application submission is September 1st.† The actual enforced deadline date and time may vary due to weekends and holidays.
 CAUTION: deadlines are enforced according to local California ("Pacific Daylight") time.
 Make sure to allow for computer problems, internet congestion, etc., and do not leave work pending in the last few hours before the deadline.

 Applicants to our Master's Entry Program in Nursing (MEPN) should understand that the process of applying begins one year prior to their first enrollment in the program.

 Each year, the on-line (web) application system is opened in July; it stays open for two months and closes at 11:59 p.m. in the evening of August 31st/Sept.
 1st.† Those students whose applications which are collected during this period and who pass screening, will begin their UCSF coursework in the following June.

 Once our on-line (web) application system is open, you begin by creating your own account with us, using your personal email address as your user name.
 You may log in as many time as necessary to add information and upload materials to your application file, and, after the deadline you may also continue using your account to check the status of your application through the screening period.

 Whether or not the on-line system has yet opened, it is wise to begin preparations for the application as early as possible.

 For example, prerequisite courses should be completed and graded PRIOR to the application deadline.
 These prerequisite courses are in the subjects of statistics, psychology, anatomy, physiology, microbiology, and nutrition, for a total of six prerequisite course requirements.
 Many of our applicants have completed these courses as part of their baccalaureate (bachelor's) degree, others will need to look at supplemental work at, perhaps, a local community college.